HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/au-3/index.md

 # Audit and Accountability
 ## AU-03 - Content of Audit Records

 Ensure that audit records contain information that establishes the following:

 a.
-What type of event occurred;
+What type of event occurred;<br />
 b.
-When the event occurred;
+When the event occurred;<br />
 c.
-Where the event occurred;
+Where the event occurred;<br />
 d.
-Source of the event;
+Source of the event;<br />
 e.
-Outcome of the event; and
+Outcome of the event; and <br />
 f.
 Identity of any individuals, subjects, or objects/entities associated with the event.

 ## OPS Implementation

+OPS stores and provides a mechanism to consume application logs of user events including the attempted alteration of and request to change data

+### Related Files

 HHS/OPRE-OPS#676

+TODO: Screenshots